WELCOME TO LAW Offices of Robert J Potrykus, LLC.

 Attorney at Law

-Mr. Potrykus has over 35 years of legal practice, representing individuals, families and corporations with an emphasis on personal and professional high quality, service and results.
+Mr. Potrykus has 35+ years of legal practice, representing individuals, families and corporations with an emphasis on personal and professional high quality, service and results.
 You will receive his one-on-one attention, straightforward evaluation, extensive experience, skill and counsel with frequent personal communication – working hard for your best result.

 Mr. Potrykus is active in his church and community, and with various civic and charitable organizations and chambers of commerce.